Authentic German Potato Salad

 This post may contain affiliate links.
 See my disclosure policy.

-This authentic German potato salad recipe known as Schwäbischer Kartoffelsalat is what you will find served in restaurants throughout the country and is made with broth, vinegar, oil, and a dash of mustard of sugar.
+This authentic German potato salad recipe known as Schwäbischer Kartoffelsalat is what you will find served in restaurants throughout the country and is made with broth, vinegar, oil, and a dash of mustard and sugar.
 This remains my favorite potato salad and is made just the way my Mutti and Oma always made it!

 I’m a huge potato salad fan and I enjoy it in all its varieties.
 But my all-time favorite is German potato salad like the kind I grew up with in the Swabia region of Southern Germany: Schwäbischer Kartoffelsalat.
 I’m also the ultimate critic when it comes to potato salads.
 I’ve probably eaten Swabian potato salad a couple of hundred different times throughout my life in Germany and I will tell you, not all potato salads are created equal, that’s for sure.
 Hands down the best versions I’ve had were served in southern German restaurants.
 For any of you who have lived in or visited that area of Germany, you know exactly what I’m talking about: You just can’t beat that restaurant-style Swabian potato salad.